 Keep the Assets Safely

-Best Practice 6 - Keep your Code and Documents Safely.
+Best Practice 6 - Keep your Code and Documents Safe

-If you would have habit of taking daily backup then in worst scenario you may loss at most one day effort, but if you take weekly or monthly backup then there is a risk of loosing whole week or whole month effort, and you will face biggest disappointment you ever had.
+If you have the habit of taking daily backup then in worst scenario you may lose at most one-day effort, but if you take weekly or monthly backup, then there is a risk of losing whole-week or whole-month effort, and you will face biggest disappointment you ever had.

 Multiple copies create confusion

-This is true that having backup is one of the most important best practices but it should be maintained in well managed way like you can use tags like name, date and time of the backup, version etc. otherwise if you have multiple copies of the same source code or document, then it will create confusion and it would be difficult to identify latest code or document.
+This is true that having backup is one of the most important best practices, but it should be maintained in well managed way as you can use tags like name, date and time of the backup, version, etc. If you have multiple copies of the same source code or document, then it will create confusion and it would be difficult to identify latest code or document.

-This is strongly recommended to use proper source code version control system.
-There are many source code version control software freely available like (SCCS, CVS, Subversion etc.) which you can use to store different versions of the software.
-But while using a source code control system then following the following rule:
+It is strongly recommended to use proper source code version control system.
+There are many source code version control software applications available for free (like SCCS, CVS, Subversion etc.) which you can use to store different versions of the software.
+But while using a source code control system, follow the rules below:

-Always take source code form the version controlling system.
+- Always take source code from the version control system.

-Always put source code back into controlling system.
+- Always put source code back into control system.